| Home | Subject Search | Help | Symbols Help | Pre-Reg Help | Final Exam Schedule | My Selections | |||||||||||||||

 Prereq: None Units: 3-0-9

 Develops oral communication skills for bilingual students through the lens of the MIT experience.
-Speaking assignments in informative and persuasive speech forms draw on examples of popular culture and MIT touchstones, such as "alternative" campus tours, interviews, MIT 100K pitches, and TED talks.
+Speaking assignments in informative and persuasive speech forms draw on examples of popular culture and MIT touchstones, such as campus tours, MIT 100K pitches, and TED talks.
 Explores the role of voice and body language through improvisation and impromptus.
 Focuses on spoken accuracy and vocabulary through oral exercises designed for bilingual students.
 Frequent video-recording will be used for self-evaluation.
 Limited to 15.
 A. C. Kemp 21W.238 Professional Communication in the Digital Realm: Social Media and Artificial Intelligence for Bilingual Students (ELS)

 (Subject meets with 21W.239) Prereq: None Units: 3-0-9